 Bright Kids at Home - Our Course of Study

-At the fifth grade I started developing our own courses of study, curriculum.
+At the fifth grade I started developing our own courses of study, which some call curriculum.
 For each topic I would research materials, find appropriate books, videos, activities and then make a roadmap of the journey we intended to take in that subject.
 I put these plans into a syllabus-like format so that they were easy (for us) to use and I ended up calling them our study guides.

 As you look at each grade level, note this is only part of what we did.
 Our full curriculum is presented in detail in my books.
 My books also outline in detail how to build your own study guides.

 As you will notice that some of the resources listed are more than 20 years old, if you’re looking for a traditional education, you may need to go back that far.
 Good basic literature doesn’t change.
 Science may advance, but basics are basics and some basics are not even taught today.
 Then there’s history; it’s history unless you prefer to teach a revisionist’s version.
 Math doesn’t change either.